sklvarjo/field-observatory-openshift/README.md

 #### HELM debug things

-    # Run in teh same folder as the chart.yaml
+    # Run in the same folder as the chart.yaml
     helm lint .
     # And you'll see possibly things that the helm does not understand

     # Run in the same folder as the chart.yaml
-    helm template testing . --debug
+    helm template release-name . --debug
     # And you'll see what Helm creates

+    # Following will render everything including notes to stdout
+    $ helm install --dry-run release-name .

+    # if a separate values file is needed it can be overridden
+    $ helm template -f second.values.yaml release-name . --debug
+    # or
+    $ helm install --dry-run -f second.values.yaml release-name .

+    # simple value substitution
+    $ helm template release-name . --set namespace=new-namespace
+    # setting the key to null will remove it

 ### Temporary pods